HtmlUnit/htmlunit-neko/README.md

 * DEFAULT_ENCODING

 * ERROR_REPORTER - Error reporter; an instance of org.htmlunit.cyberneko.HTMLErrorReporter or null
-* ENCODING_TRANSLATOR - an implementation of org.htmlunit.cyberneko.xerces.util.EncodingTranslator
+* ENCODING_TRANSLATOR - an implementation of org.htmlunit.cyberneko.xerces.util.EncodingTranslator.
+Starting with version 4.0.0
+  the default encoding translator is set to the StandardEncodingTranslator which provides a much better and standard compliant handling of encodings.
+You can switch back the EncodingMap, if you still need the old behavior.

 * DOCTYPE_PUBID - Doctype declaration public identifier
 * DOCTYPE_SYSID - Doctype declaration system identifier. */